A Gemba Visit to a Hospital in Brazil: Huddles, Lean Improvement, and More

 They realize they need to improve across the extended value stream, which leads to their huddles.

-The waiting room used to be “much bigger” and it doesn't need to be as big with the new flow and process.
+One other thing to note: the waiting room used to be “much bigger” and it doesn't need to be as big with the new flow and process.
 Waiting times are down, as well.

 I was also able to observe a huddle, one of three that takes place each day with leaders from various areas — Lab, x-ray, E.D., pharmacy, etc. It's great to see that level of cross-functional communication and problem solving.